Hometown: Emmetsburg, Iowa

 Alma Mater: Buena Vista University

-Dupic has lifted the Bulldogs to tremendous heights, leading the program to its winningest nine-year stretch in program history (282-163-1).
+Dupic has lifted the Bulldogs to tremendous heights, leading the program to its winningest 11-year stretch in program history (365-191-1).
 The 2021 season continued the upward trajectory of the program as the Bulldogs advanced to the NAIA World Series for the first time ever.
 Not only that, Concordia broke school single-season records for wins (42), home runs (90), runs scored (468), hits (599) and pitcher strikeouts (529).
 As part of the greatest season in program history, Dupic's squad won the Bellevue Bracket of the NAIA National Championship Opening Round and swept GPAC regular season and postseason championships.
 The Bulldogs defeated Doane in the GPAC postseason title game for the program's first-ever GPAC tournament championship.
 Jake Fosgett became the second pitcher under Dupic to be named the GPAC Pitcher of the Year.
 Following the season, Dupic was named an NAIA Regional Coach of the Year by the ABCA and the Midlands Men's Coach of the Year by the Omaha World-Herald.

 In 2022, Concordia came within one win of a return trip to the NAIA World Series thanks to a postseason run that featured nine-straight elimination game victories.
-The '22 repeated as GPAC tournament champs, won 40 games and reset the program records for home runs (113) and runs scored (516) in a season.
-Then in '23, the Bulldogs won 40 games once again (one of seven NAIA programs nationally with 40+ wins each year from 2021-23) and made another trip to the national tournament.
+The '22 team repeated as GPAC tournament champs, won 40 games and reset the program records for home runs (113) and runs scored (516) in a season.
+Then in '23, the Bulldogs won 40 games once again and made another trip to the national tournament.
 The 2023 offense, behind GPAC Player of the Year Joey Grabanski, raised the bar by setting new school records for runs scored (581), hits (669), home runs (117), batting average (.357) and stolen bases (98).
-At the time, the 2017 team rose to greater heights than any Bulldog baseball team had before, winning the GPAC regular-season title, advancing to the national tournament and claiming victory in a national tournament game.
-None of those feats had ever before been attained in school history.
-The 2019 team, led by GPAC Player of the Year Christian Meza, achieved similar results by winning another GPAC regular-season title, reaching the NAIA opening round and winning once during national tournament play.
+Grabanski and Jaidan Quinn shared GPAC Player of the Year honors in 2024 as the Bulldogs swept GPAC regular season and postseason titles and equaled the school record of 42 wins.
+In a show of remarkable consistency, the 2025 team also won 40 games and reached the national tournament.
+The '25 club set a new GPAC conference standard by winning 25 GPAC regular season games.
+Concordia is one of only six programs nationally to have won 40+ games each season from 2021 through 2025.

 Prior to Dupic's arrival in Seward, the program had not produced a winning season since 1979.
 Concordia's most recent conference baseball title had come in 1986.
 Under Dupic, the Bulldogs reset the school single-season wins standard three years in a row (2015 through 2017 and again in 2021).
 The 34-win 2017 squad not only broke the program wins record, it set a new standard for pitcher strikeouts (broken again in 2018, 2019 and 2021).